jooy2/vitepress-sidebar/docs/en/advanced-usage/configuration-file.md

+---
+description: 'Configure VitePress Sidebar per folder with a sidebar.config.json file, name and order folders with $folder, and override the options passed in code.'
+---

 # Configuration File

 Instead of passing every option to `withSidebar` or `generateSidebar`, you can place a `sidebar.config.json` file in your project and let VitePress Sidebar pick it up automatically.